 A High-Pressure Environment

-Cheating Scandals on the Up
+Cheating Scandals on the Rise

 The combination of instances like these and the general unease among those who do not appreciate having their every move watched creates demand for a fair, amicable, and effective proctoring system everybody can get behind.

-COVID-19 has brought forward the evolution of online learning, giving higher education institutions in North America and Canada no choice but to respond accordingly.
+COVID-19 has brought forward the evolution of online learning, giving higher education institutions in North America no choice but to respond accordingly.
 As the popularity of online education grows, the institution requirements, student expectations and faculty members’ ease of use for proctor systems will too.